sebastien-zhou/documentation-ia-product/documentation/igrc-platform/controls/control-theoratical-rights.md

 - The over-allocations rights: Persons or accounts that are not entitled to have the right on permissions but have them.
 - The sub-allocations rights: Persons or accounts that should have the rights to permission and do not have them.

-This control on assigning permissioncan show multiple results as mentioned above.
-This control is different from the control of thearbitrary setthat references a single type of result.
+This control on assigning permission can show multiple results as mentioned above.
+This control is different from the control of the arbitrary set that references a single type of result.

 ## Segregation of Duties Controls